NicolayP/mppi_gpu/README.md

   - Need to pay attention to the rng_State.
 The state is copied on the local memory, then updated with the sampling process and copied back to the global memory after the computation.

   - added a reduction algorithm used for the min and add functions on a array.
 This is used to find the minimal cost and compute the normalisation term.

+  - seg fault due a bad useage of the cost pointer fixed.